 Community Action Events

-These are neighbourhood based events and actions days aimed at getting to know your neighbours and staff at PA Housing as well as brings residents together, ranging from looking at communal or other repairs, providing handyman services as well as fun, games, and treats.
+These are neighbourhood based events and action days aimed at getting to know your neighbours and staff at PA Housing as well as bringing residents together, ranging from looking at communal or other repairs, to providing handyman services, as well as fun, games, and treats.

-In response to requests from our residents, we are arranging more local events where we can both get to know you better, along with ensuring the residents’ voices are heard.
+In response to requests from our residents, we arrange local events where we can get to know you better and ensure residents’ voices are heard.

 Community Action Day

-Our Community Action Day we took along skips so that we could help people by removing any bulky rubbish they needed to dispose of.
-We had contractors on hand to carry out small repairs and improvements as well as litter picking and cleaning the area.
-And for anything bigger we arranged to carry out repairs later.
-Children from the area were treated to a host of fun activities including giant lawn games, face painting and balloon animal modelling.
+Our Community Action Day was designed to be fun as well as helpful.
+We took along skips to help people remove any bulky rubbish they needed to dispose of.
+We had contractors on hand to carry out small repairs and improvements, as well as litter picking and cleaning the area.
+We arranged to carry out bigger repairs later.
+Children were treated to a host of fun activities including giant lawn games, face painting and balloon animal modelling.
 There was also an ice cream van on hand all day.
 And we asked them to paint a picture of their perfect place so we can see what their dream home looks like.

 Residents were asked to complete feedback forms to tell us what things we could do to make the area better and they were rewarded for their help with free ice creams.
-From the responses we found that the key topics were security on site, fly tipping and the bin store, and intercom breakdowns.
+Responses showed the key topics were security on site, fly tipping and the bin store, and intercom breakdowns.
 More activities for children would be welcomed.

 The day threw a lot of light onto what residents really want from us and showed us what we have been missing.
 It gave us the opportunity to get into the community and offer a personal touch so we can start engaging with people and see what we can offer them.
 It was also a lot of fun!Raj Sharma

-As well as providing feedback, residents were asked if they would like to be more involved with PA Housing and several said they would.
-One person who signed up on the day was Claire Van Kroonenburg.
+Residents were also asked if they would like to be more involved with PA Housing.
+Claire Van Kroonenburg signed up on the day.